N1rv4n4/DecloudNet/README.md

-#  FFA-Net: Feature Fusion Attention Network for Single Image Dehazing
+#  DecloudNet: Cross-patch Consistency is a Non-trivial Problem for Thin Cloud Removal from Wide-swath Multi-spectral Images
  Official implementation.

 ---

-by Mingkai Li, Qizhi Xu et al. Beijing Institute of Technology
+by Mingkai Li, Qizhi Xu, Jian Guo and Wei Li.
+Beijing Institute of Technology

 ### Introduction